numpy/numpy.org/content/en/benchmark.md

 ## Overview

 This blog post aims to benchmark NumPy's performance on the widely accepted N-body problem<a href="#nbody">[2]</a>.
-This work also compares NumPy with other popular libraries and compilers like Numba, Pythran, Transonic and pure Python and C++ implementations.
+This work also compares NumPy with other popular libraries like pure Python and C++ and compilers like Numba and Pythran.

 The objective of benchmarking NumPy revolves around the efficiency of the library in quasi real-life situations, and the N-body problem suits the purpose well.
 Benchmarking is performed over several iterations for different datasets to ensure the accuracy of the results.